 Sometimes a very experienced, skilled support worker, who retains a great deal of knowledge in his mind, leaves the company.
 His experience "goes" with him, leaving knowledge "holes" in the team.
 Sometimes it takes months to recover from such losses, and the related costs are high.
 Systematic documentation of best practice failures treatment ensures that such accumulated knowledge remains in the company, thereby minimizing the loss.

 New Support Team Member Learning Curve is Long

 It takes months until a new support team member can effectively handle system failures.
 Too often, new team members acquire sufficient skills when they gain this experience by themselves.
 Documentation of best-practice failures treatment enables team members to learn from other team member experience, whilst reducing the learning curve of new team members and increasing all members' professionalism and skills.

 How can smart AI-based knowledge management software boost support teams' effectiveness?

 Cuts-down failures repair time.
-In some complex failures from few hours to few minutes, resulting in reduced down times and manufacturing delays.
+In some complex failures from a few hours to a few minutes, resulting in reduced downtimes and manufacturing delays.

-It enables to shorten new workers' learning curve, minimize the lost as a result of experienced worker that leaves the team and raises professionalism level of all.
+It enables to shorten new workers' learning curve, minimize the loss as a result of experienced worker that leaves the team and raises professionalism level of all.

 Learn more in: www.kiami-solutions.com